 - Soltan, Rita.
 Reading Raps: a Book Club Guide for Librarians, Kids, and Families.
 Westport, CT: Libraries Unlimited, 2006.

-Book Group Buzz, a Booklist blog, with entries in such categories as author sites, reading guides, suggestions of good books for book club reads, and news.
-(Accessed August 30, 2013)
+Book Group Buzz, part of The Booklist Reader, with entries in such categories as author sites, reading guides, suggestions of good books for book club reads, and news.
+(Accessed September 22, 2014)

 - Additional information on book clubs in general, libraries with book clubs, and library circulating collections called "book club in a bag" or gab bags using collected Delicious tags.

 How to Start a Book Discussion Group: Answer 10 questions and you're on your way!

 - What kind of book club?
 Decide on a club orientation: somewhere between highly social and seriously academic.

 - What kind of books?
 Choose a literary genre or a mix of genres: fiction (current or classic), poetry, drama, mystery, sci-fi, current events, history, or biography.

 - How many members?
 8 to 16 members are best: enough for a discussion if several are absent, but not too many to make discussions unwieldy.

 - How often should we meet?
 Once a month works best for most clubs.
 Some meet every 6 weeks.
 Pick a schedule and try to stick with it.